SensorsINI/v2e/README.md

 You may want to check this stackoverflow question: https://stackoverflow.com/questions/57238344/i-have-a-gpu-and-cuda-installed-in-windows-10-but-pytorchs-torch-cuda-is-availa

-### Install v2e
+### Use pip to install rest of packages and v2e
-After installing pytorch to your CUDA environment, to install v2e in developer mode (so your edits to source take effect immediately), run the following command in your terminal inside the activated conda environment:
+After installing pytorch to your CUDA environment, to install v2e in developer mode (so your edits to source take effect immediately), run the following command in your terminal inside the activated conda environment.
+The `python -m pip install -e .` command installs all the packages in _requirements.txt_ and adds v2e to the conda enviroment python path:
 ```bash
 conda activate v2e # activate your env with pytoch already installed by conda
 git clone https://github.com/SensorsINI/v2e